 Mirroring channel: An NB channel can be used for discovery and control of a UWB channel.
 An NB radio can be used as pilot to provide an additional CCA mode for UWB to IEEE 802.15.4-2020.

-Multi-millisecond UWB (including secure MMS): In MMS-UWB, acquisition (CFO/SFO) as well as data-exchange are going to be offloaded to the NB PHY, which will enable link budget improvement as well as time-of-flight (ToF) accuracy improvement.
+Multi-millisecond (MMS) UWB (including secure MMS): In MMS-UWB, acquisition (CFO/SFO) as well as data-exchange are going to be offloaded to the NB PHY, which will enable link budget improvement as well as time-of-flight (ToF) accuracy improvement.

 NBA-TDOA: Link budget improvement and energy saving carry over to NBA-TDOA as well.

-NBA-Sensing: Multi-static sensing require data exchange for which NB could be useful.
+NBA-Sensing: Multi-static sensing requires data exchange for which NB could be useful.

 Text proposal for NBA-UWB MAC can be found in [1].
+Coexistence/interference aspects of both NB and UWB are important to address; considering that NBA-UWB systems will often operate in dense multi-user scenarios.
+Relevant topics for the NB radio include duty-cycle optimization, channelization, frequency hopping and blocked channel list agreement and Listen-Before-Talk (LBT) scheme.
+Ranging session definition and PHY level parameters must also be specified.
+MAC services provide for an open interface to pass the initial timing and frequency synchronization as well as schedule and configuration information obtained from the assisted NB to UWB operation.

 PHY